Python is one of the fastest growing programming languages, used across tech giants such as Google, Netflix and NASA.

 - Data Science

 The need for more experienced data analysis has indeed become one of the most rapidly developed areas of IT in today’s times, and Python takes centre stage when it comes to usage.
 Libraries used in data science have python interfaces, making it the most popular interface used in machine learning.

 - Widely supported

 If you are seeking out a particular application or looking for a library with particular functionality, the Python website provides a Python Package Index, which is rather humorously known as the Cheese Shop, a reference to the Monty Python script of the very same name.

 Developer hub, Stack Overflow stated that Python was the world's fastest-growing programming language, claiming a pretty impressive fourth place in the TIOBE index for the first time.
 Since TIOBE describes its index as "an indicator of the popularity of programming languages", this is a pretty big deal.

-TIOBE also shows Python's growing use in teaching, citing data that Python featured in 70% of introductory programming courses at US universities in 2014.
+TIOBE also shows Python's growing use in teaching, citing data that Python featured in 70% of introductory programming courses at US universities.

 Google itself has been on Python’s slippery side since it reared its efficient head.
 And it now sits comfortably as one of Google’s official server-sides, nestled in amongst the stellar likes of C++, Java, and Go.